egison/egison/design/type-pm-compatibility.md

 therefore satisfy both of the following:

-1. the capability is justified by constructor or tuple evidence, an actual producer/slot assumption, or the unconstraining `none` case; and
+1. the capability is justified by constructor or tuple evidence, an actual producer/slot assumption, or the ground `Any` case; and
 2. the ordinary target is the target obtained by applying the same final substitution to the shared matcher target.

 Target specialization alone is never evidence for a structured capability.
-`Any`, a target annotation, a match-site demand, or a recursive result annotation must not invent a capability head.
+Ordinary gradual `TAny`, a target annotation, a match-site demand, or a recursive result annotation must not invent a capability head.

 ### 2.2 Nested rigid core solver